Gangs in South Africa: Typology

 A large gang tag claiming control of the surrounding area for the Ugly Americans gang, a sub gang of the Americans gang, in Cape Town.

-The Safety Lab has identified four distinct categories that Cape Town based gangs can be divided into: Street gangs, Crews, Cliques, and Prison gangs.
+The Safety Lab has identified four distinct categories that Cape Town-based gangs can be divided into: Street gangs, Crews, Cliques, and Prison gangs.

 Street gangs

-The largest and best known gang type in Cape Town are the street gangs that are mostly associated with poorer Coloured communities.
+The largest and best-known gang type in Cape Town is the street gangs that are mostly associated with poorer Coloured communities.
 They tend to have hierarchical command structures and are thought to derive most of their income from the illicit drug trade.
 In Cape Town, the two largest gangs are The Americans and the Hard Livings.
 These gangs function as umbrella organisations for many smaller gangs that are allied with the two super gangs.
-Smaller gangs in Cape Town that might be allied to one of the two larger umbrella gangs include Young Dixie Boys, Clever Kids, Naughty Boys, the Junky Funky Kids, Respectable Peacefuls, Wonder Kids, School Boys and Yuru Cats.
+Smaller gangs in Cape Town that might be allied to one of the two larger umbrella gangs include Young Dixie Boys, Clever Kids, Naughty Boys, the Junky Funky Kids,1400 EstateBoyz, Respectable Peacefuls, Wonder Kids, School Boys and Yuru Cats.